-Turn off a feature
+Disable a feature

-Features that must be turned on
+Features that must be enabled

 Enable all features

-By default, all features that are added to your environment are turned off.
 You can enable all features by selecting the Enable all button.

 - A list of all features that require confirmation before they can be enabled.
 If you want to enable the features in the list, select Yes for the Enable features requiring confirmation button.